-Casa Marianella’s Community Center first opened its doors in 2007, setting up shop across the street from the original Adult Shelter on Gunter Street.
-From its humble beginnings, the Community Center distributed donated clothing to the community and began offering Sonadores Anonimos, a 12-step program in Spanish, and a series of women’s work and empowerment workshops.
+Casa Marianella’s Community Center first opened its doors in 2007, ask setting up shop across the street from the original Adult Shelter on Gunter Street.
+From its humble beginnings, order the Community Center distributed donated clothing to the community and began offering Sonadores Anonimos, a 12-step program in Spanish, and a series of women’s work and empowerment workshops.
 These workshops were founded by Arely Sulvaran-Achenbach to support and empower domestic workers.
 The program grew quickly and Rockie Gonzalez came on board, adding a mentorship component, then advocating for workers’ rights, finally spinning off into an independent organization with Casa’s blessing and support.

 The evolution of the Community Center has been an incredible ride.
 Programs and services constantly change as the needs of Casa Marianella residents and the immigrant community change.
 The Center now provides space for counseling sessions, health classes and a wide range of community meetings and programs.
 The building is home to Casa Marianella Immigration Legal Services, the Oriental Medicine Clinic and our ESL program, which provides free English classes four nights a week.
 All of our ESL teachers are volunteers who devote their time to help immigrants learn English and feel more comfortable within the Austin community.